Best Places to Fly Drones in Iceland

 Hraunfossar, Bruarfoss, and Þórufoss

-All three waterfalls are fantastic locations for drone shots:
+All three waterfalls are fantastic locations for drone shots, and all sit conveniently on Day 2 of the Ring Road:

 - Hraunfossar & Bruarfoss: Can be crowded; harder to get shots without people.